krawaller/PubSubHotTub/README.md

 # PubSubHotTub

 Since there seem to be an unwritten law that every PubSub broker should have a lame name, we went for PubSubHotTub.
 Catchy, ey?

 So why another pubsub broker in town?
 Well, being focused on functional-meta-thingy-fun mobile programming we felt the need for a lightweight pubsub broker with wildcard support.
-Since we did not find any such project, we built upon marcuswestin's excellent super simple PubSubBroker.
+Since we did not find any such project, we built one - based upon marcuswestin's excellent and super simple PubSubBroker.
 The result was PubSubHotTub, which currently weighs in on 624 bytes minified and gzipped - now that's lightweight!

 Caveat: this is an early release of PubSubHotTub, so please bear with us as it grows up to be all it can be.
 No, really - it's completely untested (apart from the test suite, that is).